derekfountain/zx-spectrum-pico-interface-one/README.md

 another spin of the boards I should be able to clear these up.

 That said...

+The KiCad files for the main board are in /srom/srom.kicad_pro.
+(The project started off as a port of my [Spectrum Pico ROM](https://github.com/derekfountain/zx-spectrum-pico-rom), and the directory name got ported over.)

+The KiCad files for the top board (the daughter board with the screen and buttons) are in /ui_daughterboard/ui_daughterboard.kicad_pro.

+The silver faceplate is a (non functional) PCB.
+I had JLCPCB make it up in aluminium.
+The design for that is in with the case design: /3d_print/top_panel/top_panel.kicad_pro.

 All my surface mount component footprints are metric 3216 sized (1206i).
 Those are easy to hand solder.